HIPAA Compliance Checklist for 2025

 TL;DR

-What Is an AI Procurement Platform?
+What Is An AI Procurement Platform?

 AI procurement platforms are intelligent software systems that streamline purchasing operations through the use of artificial intelligence, automating tasks such as vendor sourcing and contract oversight while leveraging machine learning to reduce costs and enhance procurement decisions.